Common Causes of Car Accidents

 There is a two-year limitation period for car accidents for people over the age of 18.
 If a person is younger than 18 when the car accident occurs, a person’s limitation period changes to two years from the date of their 18th birthday.
 Further, Individuals that are under the age of 18 also require a litigation guardian to bring a claim for damages.

-As in all accidents, collecting as much information from the scene as possible is extremely important.
 Parents should have candid conversations with their children about driving with other teenagers, the use of cell phones, alcohol, and just general driving safety.

 Contacting a Lawyer